Jessica Ettinger

-Jessica Ettinger is an American broadcast journalist and non-practicing lawyer.
+Jessica Ettinger Gottesman is an American broadcast journalist and non-practicing lawyer.

 Ettinger joined CNBC to create on-demand audio content in 2017, pioneering digital services including podcasts and business news for smart speakers.

-At Sirius XM she created and launched the TODAY Show radio, an audio feed of the live TV show in 2014 in partnership with NBC News.
+At Sirius XM she created and launched the Today Show radio, an audio feed of the live TV show in 2014 in partnership with NBC News.
 She also served as the broadcast's cutaway anchor for three years, based at NBC's Studio 1A in Rockefeller Center.